Your buying guide for the best gaming laptops in 2019

 Don’t be misled by boasts about screen brightness - contrast ratio, especially at lower brightness settings, is far more important than dazzling your eyes with 300cd/m2 figures.

 It’s also easier to find screens now with more practical anti-glare finishes, reversing the trend of high-gloss reflective panels that were once unavoidable from most brands.

 And you can usually ignore the trend for greater-than-HD resolution, since many graphics processors struggle with UHD (4K) screens.
 For most gamers, FHD (1920 x 1080) or QHD (2560 x 1440) is a happy compromise between glorious on-screen detail and playable framerates.

-If you want a smoother experience at 1080p or 1440p, opt for a display with a higher refresh rate (120- or 144Hz) like the Razer Blade 15 or Asus ROG Scar 2.
+If you want a smoother experience at 1080p or 1440p, opt for a display with a higher refresh rate (120- or 144Hz) like the Asus ROG Scar 2.
 You can even get 240Hz on the Razer Blade 15.

 How much storage do I need?